 - All vanlifers are easy-going hippies

 And again: I AM GENERALIZING in here!
 And when I write “easy going hippies” I mean people that take life easy, that go with the flow, and that are overall rather relaxed.
 Well, before becoming a fulltime vanlifer myself, I thought all vanlifers are like that.
 But – big surprise! – people are different!
 Also people who live in a van are different.
 We got to know a few easy going hippies, yes.
-But we got to know even more people who are constantly stressed, thinking about work, money, about where to go next, etc. Also, we met families living in camper since 13 years and still having very strict rules: home- school for the kids for five hours every day, fixed lunch and dinner times etc. Which of course is totally fine!
+But we also got to know people who are constantly stressed, thinking about work, money, about where to go next, etc. Also, we met families living in camper since 13 years and yet having very strict rules: home- school for the kids for five hours every day, fixed lunch and dinner times etc. Which of course is totally fine!
 It wasn’t what I expected from families living in a camper but yes, also here, people are just people and people are different!

 Now that all of this is said, I still want to let you know that I LOVE vanlife and that the fact that vanlife is “real life” with all it’s different facets does not make it worse at all!
 Just keep in mind that not all in gold and glitter when moving into a van 😉